 The day before, I had asked and, according to the guy in the campsite’s bikeshop as an indication, Den Haag (or The Hague in English, which was very near to Delft) was only was about 50km or so from Amsterdam.

 He was a nice friendly guy (all the Dutch people I met seem to be friendly) and suggested I follow the scenic Amstel river route for part of the way.
-He even showed me the best way out of the city and with that, I was ready for a great ride….. for about 3kms anyway.
+He even showed me the best way out of the city. well, it was … for about 3kms anyway.

-As is typical of Dutch fietstraats, or cycling paths, they were all numbered and all you had to do was simply follow the direction to the number coming up next on your planned route.
-Easy for them, with cycling maps.
+As is typical of Dutch fietstraats, or cycling paths, they were all numbered and all you had to do was simply follow the direction to the number coming up next on your planned route…. if you had a cycling map, that is.
 I didn’t have any, as I just couldn’t find a shop which sold one.

-But soon, an elderly gentleman came up to me and asked if I needed help (actually, if you acted forlorn and lost long enough, somebody will eventually come and help you).
+But soon, an elderly gentleman came up to me and asked if I needed help (tip: if you acted forlorn and lost long enough, somebody will eventually come and help you).

 ‘Ok, first you go straight until you come to a canal.
 Then you turn right until a traffic light and then you go across to the other side and you follow that road until you come to some new buildings, then you turn right because there are roadworks there and you have to go that direction anyway…etc etc…’